Revolving Loan Fund

 The EDIF promotes sustainable economic development and job creation projects.
 We support green businesses and encourage financing of renewable energy.

-Borrowers can apply for loans of $50,000 and less for an array of business activities: purchase of equipment, fixtures, supplies, inventory, working capital, acquisition of a business or business assets, debt refinancing.
-Loans have a customized repayment structure determined by the use of proceeds and the cash flow needs of the business.
+Borrowers can apply for loans of $50,000 and less for an array of business activities: purchase of equipment, fixtures, supplies, inventory, working capital, acquisition of a business or business assets and debt refinancing.
+Loans have a customized repayment structure determined by the use of the proceeds and the cash flow needs of the business.

 The Need for Microlending in South Florida

 Microlending has emerged as one of the most promising avenues for stimulating economic development.
-Access to funding of $50,000 or less has shown to be an effective way to boost small companies in underserved areas in South Florida.
+Providing access to funding of $50,000 or less has shown to be an effective way to boost small companies in underserved areas in South Florida.

-The Economic Development Investment Fund (EDIF) aims to bring financial assistance to 11 counties.
-The organization will support projects that have been neglected by the mainstream banking industry because of their remote location or due to bank’s tightening credit standards.
+The EDIF aims to bring financial assistance to 11 counties.
+The organization will support projects that have been neglected by the mainstream banking industry because of their remote location or due to banks’ tightening credit standards.

-The organization is taking a proactive approach to assist and encourage entrepreneurs to remain in their own local areas; rather than move to the bigger cities.
-As these microborrowers develop successful businesses, they will also grow and provide jobs to others in their community.
+The organization is taking a proactive approach to assist and encourage entrepreneurs to remain in their own local areas, rather than move to bigger cities.
+As microborrowers develop successful businesses, they will also grow and provide jobs to others in their communities.